internetErik/gulp-htmlincluder/README.md

 htmlincluder allows you to break your html files into sepparate modules that can be tested on their own, and then built together.

-htmlincluder looks through your files for special html comments that it will use to parse them and do the insertions correctly.
+htmlincluder looks through your files for special html comments that it will use to parse them and do the include correctly.

 ## Usage